trantuanngoc/us_immigration_data_engineering/README.md

 - [Airport Code Data:](https://datahub.io/core/airport-codes#data) this dataset is about airport information
 - [World Temperature Data](https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data) this dataset is about temperature all over the world, it came from Kaggle

+4 data sources correspond to 4 .csv files

 ## 2. Scope
 We design and implement an automated end to end data pipeline on cloud to combine  data from multiple sources.

-It can help analyse immigration trends at US destination cities and origin of the travelers
+It can help analyse immigration trends at US destination cities and origin of the travelers like:
+- the effects of temperature on the volume of travellers,
+- the seasonality of travel
+- the connection between the volume of travel and the number of entry ports (ie airports)
+- the connection between the volume of travel and the demographics of various cities

 ## 3. Tech Stack
  Python, Airflow, Spark, AWS services: S3 (Data Lake), Redshift (data warehouse), EMR (Spark cluster), Terraform, Docker